Skip to content

 When to pick ValidatorAI

-Pick ValidatorAI when you want a thinking partner.
+Pick ValidatorAI when you want a thinking tool.
 You learn by talking, you want to refine the idea through dialogue, and the deliverable that matters most is your own improved understanding rather than an external artifact.
 The conversational format compresses the time between question and answer to nearly zero, which makes it well suited for the early stage of thinking through an idea.

 When to pick Verdikt